onamfc/laravel-route-visualizer/README.md

 ## Features

 - **Interactive Route Explorer**: Web-based dashboard with advanced search and filtering
-- **Multiple Visualization Libraries**: Choose between Vis.js, D3.js, or Mermaid.js for network graphs
+- **Network Graph Visualization**: Interactive network graphs using Vis.js for route relationships
 - **Tree View**: Hierarchical visualization of route structure organized by prefixes
 - **Responsive Design**: Works perfectly on desktop and mobile devices with dark/light themes
 - **Advanced Filtering**: Filter by HTTP methods, middleware, middleware groups, controllers, domains, namespaces, and more